http://mctiernan.com/mctiernangrid.htm 5-14-2012

-If you have at least a match of 24/25 or 23/25 meaning a 1 or 2 mutation event difference to the baseline of a DNA group you still relate to them and the probability of a close relationship is good, however the results show mutations and more time has elapsed between the common ancestor for yourself and the others in your DNA group baseline.
-With a 3 mutation event difference [22/25] you do not relate and are genetically outside of your closest DNA group.
+If you have at least a match of 24/25 or 23/25 meaning a 1 or 2 mutation event difference to the baseline of a specific DNA group you still genetically relate to them and the probability of a close relationship is good, however the results show mutations and more time has elapsed between the common ancestor for yourself and the others in your DNA group baseline.
+With a 3-mutation event difference, [22/25] you don't relate and are genetically outside of your closest DNA group as the 12 McTernans are.

 The general DNA rule is that if you have 3 mutations or rather 3 event mutation differences off the closest baseline you would not genetically relate and would form your own separate DNA group.
 Even though both Gene and Scott (AU) have 3 mutations off the T Group baseline, Gene is positioned in the T Group as his 3 mutations are all in one locus whereas Scott (AU)'s 3 mutations are scattered over 3 different loci thereby forming his own DNA Group, Ta.
-Gene's mutation is thought to be a radical mutation being 3 mutations different than the baseline but only in locus # 1.
+Gene's mutation is thought by the lab to be a radical mutation being 3 mutations different than the baseline but only in locus # 1.
 Gene matches the T Group baseline in loci 24 / 25.
-Locus or loci equals catagory / marker.
+Locus or loci equals category / marker.
+While JohnL is a 22 / 25 match to the T3d group baseline he is a cousin to Thady and a cousin to Sean in the baseline, so JohnL is positioned in the T3d group.
+MichaelS is a 22 / 25 match to the T Group baseline, but he does match Michael-NJ 24 / 25 and Bob-CN & David-CN 23 /25 so he too is in the T DNA Group.

-Dan-W matches the T2 Group baseline 22 / 25 and normally would form his own separate DNA group but because he matches Jim-P in the T2 Group 24 out of 25 I have listed Dan-W in the T2 DNA Group.
+Dan-W and Roy Rice match the T2 Group baseline 22 / 25 and normally would form their own separate DNA group but because they both matches Jim-P in the T2 Group 24 out of 25 I have listed Dan-W and Roy Rice in the T2 DNA Group.

-The below is no more than a guess that shows the correlated structure of the 14 DNA groups as they mutated down through time.
-Surnames came into use about 1140 and the MacTighernan lines below may descend from 2 different progenitors that lived over 2000 years or 70 generations back in time in the BC era.
-Remember all mutations are random and Y chromosome mutations occur once on average every 500 generations per locus [catagory/marker].
+The below is no more than a guess that shows the correlated structure of our 20 DNA groups as they mutated down through time.
+Surnames came into use about 1140 and the MacTighernan lines below may descend from 7 different progenitors that lived over 2000 years ago or 70 generations back in time in the BC era.
+Remember all mutations are random and Y chromosome mutations occur once on average every 500 generations per locus [category / marker].

 Genetic diversity equals age.
-The more diverse genetic make up of a population in a specific area, the older it is.
+The more diverse genetic makeup of a population in a specific area, the older it is.
 In all the world, Africa has the most diverse genetic makeup.
 Ethiopia or the Horn of Africa has the most genetic diversity in all of Africa which is where the first humans exited to populate the rest of the world.
 Western Europe has the least diverse genetic population of all areas on earth.
-So in Africa the population moved and in western Europe they did not, genetically speaking.
-The Genographic project sponsored by Nationalgeographic and IBM goes into this in great detail https://www3.nationalgeographic.com/genographic/index.html Kit FWRFL845CH
+So, in Africa the population moved and in western Europe it did not, genetically speaking.
+The Geographic project sponsored by National geographic and IBM goes into this in great detail

-The remaining DNA question in our bunch is if one of us is off a specific baseline by 3 or 4 mutations or rather event mutations which implies that you are in a whole separate and distinct DNA group not genetically related to that baseline or your common ancestor is well beyond 2000 years or 70 generations back in time then that leaves the question of how we all ended up with identical surnames, if surnames only began in the mid 1100s.
-A guess is that way back in time before surnames came into use there existed in or around Cos Leitrim, Sligo, Roscommon and Cavan a tribe or clan whose leader was called MacTighernan.
-In Gaelic, MacTighernan means "son of Lord".
-When surnames first started all the male warriors might have just taken the chief's name for themselves which might be a reasonable explanation or guess as to how we all ended up in 14 different genetic groups from one small area of Connacht, Ireland all with the same surname.
+The remaining DNA question in our bunch is if one of us is off a specific baseline by 3 or 4 mutations or rather event mutations which implies that you are in a whole separate and distinct DNA group not genetically related to that group's baseline or your common ancestor is well beyond 2000 years or 70 generations back in time then that leaves the question of how we all ended up with identical surnames, if surnames only began in the mid 1100s.
+My guess is that way back in time before surnames came into use there existed in or around Cos Leitrim, Sligo, Roscommon or Cavan a tribe or clan whose leader was called Tiernan or MacTighernan.
+In Gaelic, Tiernan means Lord and MacTighernan means "son of Lord".
+When surnames first started all the male warriors might have just taken the chief's name for themselves which might be a reasonable explanation or guess as to how we all ended up in 20 different and distinct genetic groups from one small area of Connacht, Ireland all with the same surname. or close variant

-Your position in this phylogenetic tree chart displayed earlier is really determined by how far away you are from each other based on event mutation differences.
-In the earlier polygenetic tree chart, the angle or what side of the line you are on is of no consequence.
+Your position in this phylogenetic tree chart displayed above is really determined by how far away you are from other MacTighernans based on event mutation differences.
+In the polygenetic tree chart above, the angle or what side of the line you are on is of no consequence.
 Our genetic relationship is determined by event mutation differences which is derived from a formula used by the FTdna lab to determine the genetic distance between each of us.
-Eight of the 14 DNA groups have only one individual which means by default they become the baseline for their group.
+Twelve of the 20 DNA groups have only one individual which means by default they become the baseline for their group.
+In the previous chart the position of each individual is based on the genetic event mutation distance from each other.
+Our other web site http://mctiernan.com/dnatest.htm is also based on the new information on genetic event mutation distances as determined by the FT dna test lab.

 MacTighernan DNA groups tested to date.

-A score of 25 out of 25 markers is a perfect match and forms that group's baseline.
+A score of 25 out of 25 markers is a perfect match and all the perfect matches form that group's baseline.

 23 or 24 out of 25 puts you in the same DNA group